Neoptolemus

 In Greek mythology, Neoptolemus (/ˌniːəpˈtɒlᵻməs/; Νεοπτόλεμος), originally called Pyrrhus at birth (/ˈpɪrəs/; Πύρρος), was the son of the mythical warrior Achilles and the princess Deidamia, and the brother of Oneiros.
 He became the progenitor of the ruling dynasty of the Molossians of ancient Epirus.
 In a reference to his pedigree, Neoptolemus was sometimes called Achillides (from his father Achilles' name) or, from his grandfather's or great-grandfather's names, Pelides or Aeacides.
-According to Plutarch, Neoptolemus was the ancestor of Pyrrhus of Epirus.
+According to Pseudo-Apollodorus, he is the ancestor of Olympias, mother to Alexander the Great.
+According to Plutarch, Neoptolemus was also the ancestor of Pyrrhus of Epirus.

+In Philostratus work Heroicus, Neoptolemus is said to have received his name in honor of Achilles’ youth, when Achilles first took up arms and began his life as a warrior.

+In Scholia to Lycophron's Alexandra, John Tzetzes writes that the term "Skyrian dragon" refers to Neoptolemus because of his violent and bloodthirsty nature.

+The phrase the "Punishment of Neoptolemus" (Νεοπτολέμειος τίσις) refers to a form of retribution in which a person suffers the same wrong that they once inflicted on another.
+The expression derives from the story of Neoptolemus, who killed Priam at an altar and later met his own death at an altar.

 Description

 In his Chronography the chronicler Malalas described Neoptolemus as "of good stature, good chest, thin, white, good nose, ruddy hair, wooly hair, light-eyed, big-eyed, blond eyebrows, blond beginnings of a beard, round-faced, precipitate, daring, agile, a fierce fighter".
 Meanwhile, in the account of Dares the Phrygian, he was described as "large, robust, and easily irritated.
 He lisped slightly, and was good-looking, with a hooked nose, round eyes, and shaggy eyebrows".

+When the Phoenician character asks about Neoptolemus in the work Heroicus by Philostratus, the vine-dresser character replies that he was a man of noble character.
+Though he did not match his father Achilles in greatness, he was by no means an unremarkable figure, certainly no less distinguished than Ajax, son of Telamon.
+He adds, reporting Protesilaus’s account that Neoptolemus was strikingly handsome and bore a strong resemblance to Achilles in his appearance, but was inferior to him "in the same way that beautiful people are inferior to their statues".